kuuroooo/GreenLab/README.md

 - The jobRunner.sh for the ExperimentOrchestrator can be found under ExperimentOrchestrator/jobRunner.sh

-- The WarmupScript.py, RunnerConfig.py and headless.sh which are used to run the experiment through the ExperimentOrchestrator can all be found under the ExperimentOrchestrator/
+- The WarmupScript.py used to pre heat the target system, RunnerConfig.py used to remotely execute the experiment runner can all be found under the ExperimentOrchestrator/

+- The headless.sh used to reduce the energy consumption of the target system by shutting down unnecessary applications can be found under: targetSystem/headless.sh
 ***
 ### Target Machine Setup